 LatinoJustice stands in support of the Florida Voting Restoration Amendment that will grant over 1.5 million Floridians the right to vote.
 As a society, we believe in second chances and we need to start that second chance with the right to vote.
-If you agree, then join us and stand in support of the Voting Restoration Amendment by clicking on the link below to fill out the petition and then mail the petition or drop it off at the address below.
-You must be a U.S. citizen and registered voter in Florida in order to sign the petition.
+If you agree, then join us and stand in support of the Voting Restoration Amendment by signing up for the Florida Civic Engagement Network here.

 Restoring the right to vote can only work with your help!
 If you would like to volunteer for this campaign, please contact David Ayala at email@example.com or 321-800-3916

 LatinoJustice PRLDEF’s Rights Restoration Project provides legal assistance and advocacy to formerly incarcerated Latinos seeking clemency to restore their voting rights.
 Our goal is to end the systematic disenfranchisement of Latinos and other communities of color in Florida.

 In Florida, you retain the right to vote if you have completed a sentence for a misdemeanor conviction.
 However, Florida is one of only four states in the country that denies citizens with felony convictions the right to vote, unless restored by a clemency board.
 The felon disenfranchisement provision of Florida’s constitution was originally enacted in 1868 to suppress the vote of the newly freed slaves.